Jump scare: In advertising

+K-fee

 In 2004, K-fee (Kaffee), a German caffeinated energy drink company, released nine television advertisements that feature peaceful footage, such as a car driving through a green valley, or two people at a beach.
-A zombie or gargoyle then pops up on the screen, along with a loud, high-pitched scream, potentially scaring the viewer.
-At the end of each advertisement, the slogan, "So wach warst du noch nie", which translates into English as, "You've never been so awake", appears on the screen, simulating the effect the energy drink will have on its consumers.
+A zombie then pops up on the screen, along with a loud, high-pitched scream, potentially scaring the viewer.
+At the end of each advertisement, the slogan, "So wach warst du noch nie.", which translates into English as, "You've never been so awake.", appears on the screen, simulating the effect the energy drink will have on its consumers.
 Four radio ads were also released such as a Christmas story and a meditation audio, both in German and English, with the last intended to expand the brand to the United Kingdom.

-Three "less caffeine" commercials were released, featuring a man in a monster suit or a man dressed as a teddy bear, minus the screams.
-These commercials received many complaints from German viewers, resulting in their ultimately being pulled from television.
+Production

 English commentator Rhys Production 11 interviewed two of the actors who starred in the commercials, Brad Johnson and his brother Adam Johnson, who revealed that the company originally used puppets "to create scary objects".
 After this plan did not work, the brothers themselves starred in the commercials.

-Throughout the late 2000s and early 2010s (before YouTube was acquired by Google in 2013 and their modern-day terms of service were developed), it was a common practical joke for YouTube users to disguise videos that contained jump scares as something family-friendly and innocent; one such example included the infamous "stare at the red dot" or "look at the spiral for 30/60 seconds" video trend, where the object of the video was to compel the viewer to become engrossed in following the video's command over the course of several seconds before abruptly inserting a loud scream complete with a disturbing image, usually from a pop culture horror film.
-These videos have since been deleted en masse by YouTube under their "shocking content" policy (unless there is explicit notification in the title of the video warning viewers of such content ahead of time).

-YouTube also prohibits jump scares in video advertising.
+In popular culture

+Verizon released a commercial in the second half of the 2000s.
+This commercial is similar to K-fee ads, with the jumpscare being of a man and the scream being different, and the slogan saying "Think that was scary?".
+In the mid-to-late 2000s, a spoof of the "Auto" commercial was made with the following changes: the slogan says something similar to the slogan and fades out, and the K-fee logo is replaced with a red-tinted logo (similar to the 1990s Comedy Central logo) inflating like an explosion before returning to the normal positions and the voice whispering sounds like a static; these accompany a piece of music sounding like a slap bass.

+The Nun ad

 In August 2018, a video marketing The Nun depicts the iOS device volume icon muting before the titular character appears with an incredibly loud scream.
-The ad was removed shortly afterward for violating the site's "shocking content policy".
+The ad was removed shortly afterward for violating YouTube's "shocking content policy".